ria034/ria034/README.md

 # 💫 Hi there, I am Ria Mendes:
-**🔗About me**<br>I'm currently pursuing my Master's in Mechanical Engineering with a concentration in Mechatronics at Northeastern University.<br>I’m passionate about Robotics and Control Systems, and I enjoy modeling real-life problems and simulating them to explore practical solutions.<br>Right now, I’m diving deeper into various aspects of robotics, including Perception, Sensor Fusion, and Motion Planning.<br><br>
+**🔗About me**<br>I'm currently pursuing my Master's in Mechanical Engineering with a concentration in Mechatronics at Northeastern University.<br>I’m passionate about Robotics and Control Systems, and I enjoy modeling real-life problems and simulating them to explore practical solutions.<br>Right now, I’m diving deeper into various aspects of robotics, including Perception, Sensor Fusion, and Motion Planning.<br>
 I am open to new opportunities where I can apply my skills to solve complex and dextrous problems and drive innovation.
-I have a strong background in both Mechanical engineering as well as Robotics.<br><br>I am looking out for collaborators to work on implementing **Disruption Limited Planning with uncertainty in response from agents** related to Motion and Trajectory Planning.
+I have a strong background in both Mechanical engineering as well as Robotics.<br><br>📣I am looking out for collaborators to work on implementing **Disruption Limited Planning with uncertainty in response from agents** related to Motion and Trajectory Planning.